 What is Hip Replacement?

 During this procedure, muscles and tendons are split from the hip and the implants made of metal and plastic will replace the damaged bone and cartilage.
-If two incisions are made in the procedure, your doctor may use x-rays as a guide.

 Who should have a Hip Replacement?